 SEARCH RECORDS

-Records developed during a search process for faculty employees are maintained in the Office of the School Dean for five (5) years after the close of the search.
+Records developed during a search process for faculty employees are maintained in the Office of Faculty Affairs for five (5) years after the close of the search.
 These records are not available to faculty members after the close of the search.

-ACADEMIC PERSONNEL SERVICES --- EMPLOYMENT FILES
+OFFICE OF FACULTY AFFAIRS --- EMPLOYMENT FILES

-Academic Personnel Services maintains status records on each faculty member.
+The Office of Faculty Affairs maintains status records on each faculty member.
 These records include information on academic rank and salary, employment status, leaves, and other relevant information essential to personnel/payroll operations.

 The information in these files is accessible only to the affected faculty member and persons authorized access in the conduct of official University business.

-Requests to add or delete information from this file must be made, in writing, to the Provost with a copy to the Academic Personnel Officer.
+Requests to add or delete information from this file must be made, in writing, to the Provost with a copy to the Associate Vice President for Faculty Affairs.
 The request shall include reasons for the requested addition/deletion to the file.

 PAYROLL FILES